jakemcc/jakemccrary.com/source/adventures/2025-10-31-2025-11-02-holy-boulders-pilgrimage-2025.markdown

 We didn't bother checking it out, and other climbers confirmed it was.

 We drove to [Ferne Clyff](https://dnr.illinois.gov/parks/park.ferneclyffe.html), thinking we'd do some rope climbing if it was dry.
-It seemed dry enough, but as we stood at the base of a cliff we realized neither of us wanted to take a lead fall.
+It seemed dry enough, but as we stood at the base of a cliff, we realized neither of us wanted to take a lead fall.
 My big toe still throbbed and Christine had tweaked her ankle hiking during the competition.

 So instead we left and went to Carbondale for lunch.